Editor’s note: This post was originally published in 2016 and has been updated.

 Whether you are going for a short walk, day hike, or overnight backpack trip, you need to prepare your dog for the hike as much as you do for yourself.

-- Train Your Dog on the Basics - Does your dog know his sit, stay, and heel?
+Train Your Dog on the Basics - Does your dog know his sit, stay, and heel?
 Will he come when called without fail?
 If you have an untrained dog, hiking in the wilderness with the distractions of birds, new smells, and giant bears can lead to a lot of heartache.
 Practice the basic commands and make sure she has them down pat.

-- Take Food and Water - No matter how long the hike, make sure you bring plenty of food and water as well as a lightweight dog travel bowl.
+Take Food and Water - No matter how long the hike, make sure you bring plenty of food and water as well as a lightweight dog travel bowl.
 "For a day trip, you should bring enough to water and feed your pup for 24 hours in case you get lost," according to Dr. O'Dell.
 “Stop frequently for water breaks and be sure to use clean water from home or filter water along the way.
 Dogs can get infections and parasites from contaminated water, just like us,” she says.

 Pack Gear Right - It's your decision, but there are a lot of positive reasons for your pup to wear a dog backpack.
 "Dogs like having a job and a backpack gives them purpose," says Dr. O'Dell.
 "It also is a good way to slow your dog down if they race ahead.
 Just be sure to never put more than one-quarter of his body weight in his pack."
 See more Reasons Your Dog Needs a Backpack.

 For more ideas on what to bring, check out or Dog Hiking Checklist